michaelmayer-hpe/Labs/Redfish/README.md

 “Redfish is an open industry standard specification and schema that specifies a RESTful interface and utilizes JSON and OData to help customers integrate solutions within their existing tool chains.”

-Hewlett Packard Enterprise started to implement its own iLO RESTful API before the Redfish 1.0 specification is published.
+Hewlett Packard Enterprise started to implement its own iLO RESTful API before the Redfish 1.0 specification was published.
 Today iLO 4 based ProLiant servers host both the legacy iLO RESTful API and a Redfish 1.0 compliant implementation.

 This hands on lab focuses on the Redfish implementation but mentions how you can switch back to the legacy iLO RESTful API.